dkoudela/lfs-tracking-hook/README.md

    ``database.*\.mdb``

-3. Commit the file ``.gitlftracking`` to the git repository.
+4. Commit the file ``.gitlftracking`` to the git repository.
-4. Copy the file https://github.com/dkoudela/lfs-tracking-hook/blob/master/pre-commit to the directory ``.git/hooks/`` in the git repository.
+5. Copy the file https://github.com/dkoudela/lfs-tracking-hook/blob/master/pre-commit to the directory ``.git/hooks/`` in the git repository.

+> Note 1.:
+> If you already have a pre-commit hook in your git repository, you have to merge the scripts together.